Andreas Grün

 full-length performance

-Johann Sebastian Bach: Sonata C major BWV 1033
+Johann Sebastian Bach: Sonata in C major, BWV 1033

 for flute and guitar